-- 1. Apply for admission, submit all high school or equivalency transcripts, college transcripts and the placement assessment, if needed. - 2.
-Complete and submit the FAFSA at least two weeks prior to the deadline.
-Applications are available online at fafsa.gov. - 3.
-Complete and return all forms requested by the College Financial Aid Office by 4:30 p.m. by the priority deadline date.
+- Apply for admission, residency, submit all high school transcripts or GED scores, and complete the placement test, if needed. - 2.
+Complete and submit the FAFSA at least two weeks prior to our priority dates.
+FAFSA applications are available online at www.fafsa.gov - Complete and return all forms requested from the Financial Aid Office by 4:00 pm by the payment date.
+To see if you are missing any requested documents, please log in to Patriot Port and under Financial Aid in the left side column, select "My Documents".
+If you need assistance accessing Patriot Port or Moodle, please contact the Help Desk.

-Students who complete a financial aid file after the deadline date may experience delays receiving aid and should be prepared to pay for tuition out-of-pocket.
+Students who complete a financial aid file after the payment date may experience delays receiving aid and should be prepared to pay for tuition out-of-pocket.
 Qualifying students may receive reimbursement at a later date.
-For these dates, please see below or refer to the Dates and Deadlines section on the Financial Aid website.